davidrhoden/davidrhoden-basic-netlify/daily-drawing/daily-drawing-aug-2-2026.md

 ---
-title: Daily drawing, August 2, 2026.
+title: "Daily drawing, August 2, 2026: Party, all the time."
 date: 2026-08-02T00:00:00
 excerpt: She wants to party all the time.
 image: /static/img/daily-drawing/party-all-the-time-aug-2-2026.jpeg